PEXPlugins/PermissionsEx/doc/Tutorial.md

 This is what PEX is all about: permissions.
 Now that we have a structure, we can add permissions to each group.
 Because each plugin has its own set of checked permissions and options, the exact permissions added may vary a lot.
 However, any permissions changes follow the same structure.

 First, let's add prefixes to each group. **Note that PEX does not handle prefixes or suffixes itself.** PEX is purely a data provider plugin, so a separate chat plugin is required for prefixes or suffixes to have any effect.
 Usually these plugins will use the `prefix` and `suffix` options for prefix and suffix respectively.
-Thus we can set them:
+These are generic options -- PEX doesn't perform any special handling for them, so any chat plugin can choose to do things differently.
+These options can be set (as one example) like so:

 ```
 /pex group default option prefix "[<color name='grey'>Guest</color>]"